yalemethods/SOP/README.md

 The result will end up in `bin/sop.pdf` and `bin/html/`.

-You can also build part of the PDF (e.g., when you're writing on a chapter and want to see how it turned out):
+You can also build parts of the SOP (e.g., when you're writing on a chapter and want to see how it turned out):

 ```shell
 # Compile only the PDF (i.e., `bin/sop.pdf`)